 The Information Technology Infrastructure and Systems Group provide the core computing infrastructure for Appalachian State University.
 This group designs, installs and supports foundational computing components such as computer and storage networks, data centers, servers and storage.
 The primary goal of this group is to provide robust, reliable and secure computing infrastructure and services for faculty, staff, students and visitors.

-Interim Director of IT Infrastructure and Systems
+Director of IT Infrastructure and Systems

 Linux Enterprise Systems